Lotus Organizer

 Lotus Organizer is a discontinued personal information manager (PIM).
-It was initially developed by Threadz, a small British software house, reaching version 3.0.
-Organizer was subsequently acquired by Lotus Development Corporation, for whom the package was a Windows-based replacement for Lotus Agenda.
+Initially developed by Threadz, a small British software house, reaching version 3.0, it was subsequently acquired by Lotus Development Corporation and marketed as a Windows-based replacement for Lotus Agenda.
 For several years it was the unquestioned market leader until it was gradually overtaken by Microsoft Outlook.

-Organizer is notable for using the ″leather-bound personal organizer″ graphical metaphor for its user interface.
-It is often bundled within Lotus SmartSuite.
+Organizer used the skeuomorphic ″leather-bound personal organizer″ graphical metaphor for its user interface.

 Status

 On 14 May 2013, IBM announced the immediate "withdrawal and discontinuance of support" of Lotus SmartSuite, Lotus Organizer and Lotus 123.

 Version 6.1 was the last version.
 It supported Windows 2000, Windows XP, Windows Vista, Windows 7, and Windows 10.

 Versions

 Microsoft Windows

 Organizer was a part of Lotus SmartSuite, but was also sold as a single application.
 The latest releases of SmartSuite did not include the current version of Organizer; it was sold separately only.

 Versions up to 2 were 16-bit programs.
 Later versions are 32-bit programs.